 Remote teaching during COVID 19

-As an exhibiting and working artist I feel that it is my responsibility to bring my passion for all of the visual arts into the classroom/studio.
-This is a crucial element to the success of any teacher of visual arts.
-I share my early and current experiences with 2D art with my students and talk about the fascination that all of the visual arts holds for us all.
-Discussing a recent exhibition or sharing my excitement about a recent article brings a sense of wonder, passion and exploration into the classroom/studio.
-Teaching in the rich photographic culture of the Monterey Peninsula in California offers all students a rare opportunity to visit historic sites and gives them a first hand introduction to world renowned visual artists.
-I feel strongly that students should participate in field trips to museum exhibitions and galleries.
-I believe in the importance of writing, observing, and participating in-group discussions and critiques.
-As a teacher of visual arts, I am constantly enriched and inspired by the passion, creativity, and insights of these wonderful students.
-It is a privilege and honor to help facilitate their creative growth and self-fulfillment.
-My current teaching responsibilities include high school studio art, darkroom photography, and yearbook at the Santa Catalina School in Monterey, California, earlier in my teaching career I taught at Monterey Peninsula College also in Monterey.
+As an exhibiting and working artist and arts educator for over 30 years I feel that it is my responsibility to bring my passion for the visual arts into the classroom/studio; this adds to the success my students.
+I often share my early and current experiences with art with my students.
+Discussing a recent exhibition or sharing information about an article brings a sense of wonder, passion and exploration into the classroom/studio.
+Teaching in the rich arts culture of the Monterey Peninsula in California offers art students a rare opportunity to visit historic sites and gives them a first hand introduction to world renowned visual artists, world class galleries, and museums.
+I believe in the importance of writing, observing, and participating in group discussions and critiques.
+As an educator, I am constantly enriched and inspired by the passion, creativity, and insights of my students.
+It is indeed a privilege to help facilitate their creative growth and self-fulfillment.
+In 2000 I began teaching darkroom photography, alternative photographic processes, studio art, and digital arts at the Santa Catalina School in Monterey, California where I am currently the Chair of the Visual Arts Department.